 Demographic: age and gender

 Some ages or genders have stronger affinities to certain product categories.
-With Bing Ads, you can engage audiences across specific age brackets and one gender or another.
+With Microsoft Advertising, you can engage audiences across specific age brackets and one gender or another.
 You can tailor your ad copy for each audience and connect with each audience exclusively or incrementally.
 Bidding up or down allows you to connect with audience more or less often.
 You can use demographics at the ad group or campaign level.

 When people look for products and services online, they rarely convert on their first visit.
 Instead, people visit a site, then they check out competitors, they price compare and sometimes they just get distracted (in no particular order).
 About 96% of visitors leave websites without converting.

 For a first-time visitor, an average website has a bounce rate of over 60% and a shopping cart abandonment rate of over 70%.
 That`s where remarketing comes in.
 With remarketing, advertisers are able to: